playcanvas/developer.playcanvas.com/README.md

     tx pull -l ja --silent

 Then submit a PR with the updated language content.
-Instructions on setting up the Transifex CLI tool `tx` can be found [here](https://developers.transifex.com/docs/cli#installation).
-Note that the first time you push with `tx`, you will need to enter the Transifex developer key (contact an Admin of the Transifex project to obtain this).